-Starting with ICSF FMID HCR77CO, the value for this option can be updated without restarting ICSF by using either the SETICSF command or the ICSF Multi-Purpose service (CSFMPS or CSFMPS6).
+- Starting with ICSF FMID HCR77C0, the value for this option can be updated without restarting ICSF by using either the SETICSF command or the ICSF Multi-Purpose service (CSFMPS or CSFMPS6). - Starting with ICSF FMID HCR77C1 on IBM z14 servers, the ENHANCED wrapping method should be used if you are using PCI-HSM compliant tagged keys.